 If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving non-AP MLD shall change the state of the EPCS priority access to enabled so that subsequently transmitted traffic receives EPCS priority access treatment using the procedure defined in 35.16.3 (EPCS priority access procedure).

-If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to a value other than SUCCESS, the receiving non-AP MLD shall keep (#15584)the torn down state of the EPCS priority access so it does not only apply to subsequently transmitted traffic.
+If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to a value other than SUCCESS, the receiving non-AP MLD shall keep (#15584)EPCS priority access in the torn-down state.

 TGbe editor: Please make the indicated changes to the definition in Clause 35.16.1